Czech Republic–Kosovo relations: Reaction to independence

 Encouraged by the results of the May 2008 parliamentary elections in Serbia in which the For a European Serbia coalition did much better than expected, previously skeptical ministers of the Czech government reconsidered their positions and began to support recognition of Kosovo.
-It is important to note that the For a European Serbia coalition is opposed to the unilateral declaration by the Kosovo government, however it also wants Serbia to join the EU.
+The "For a European Serbia" coalition is opposed to the unilateral declaration by the Kosovo government, however it also wants Serbia to join the EU.
 After three months of debate, on 21 May the Czech Republic recognised Kosovo as an independent nation because recognition will strengthen "the overall stability in the region" the government said.

 After the recognition was announced by the Czech government, Serbia responded by recalling its ambassador from Prague.
 This was not an unusual move as, in an act of protest, Serbia had pulled all of their ambassadors from nations which recognized Kosovo.
 Before the Serbian ambassador left Prague, he met with President Václav Klaus.
 After the meeting Klaus said that he was especially alarmed by the words of Serbian Ambassador Vladimir Vereš that Serbs had not taken it personally when Kosovo was recognised by countries such as Finland and the Netherlands, but that they were hurt by the action of the Czech government.
 Klaus also said that he felt ashamed because of the Czech government's decision.
 As regards the opposition, their members still insisted that the recognition "is a shame and a violation of international law".
 Foreign Minister Karel Schwarzenberg, while admitting the decision is unpopular in some quarters, defended the government's decision by saying that independent Kosovo was a reality and Czech diplomacy would now be able to pursue active policies not only toward Kosovo, but also toward Serbia.

 A month after recognising Kosovo as an independent state, this was still a hot political issue and the government was still advocating their decision from the opposers' critique.
 On 16 July 2008 the Czech government upgraded their liaison office in Prishtina to an embassy led by a chargé d'affaires.
 Belgrade also announced that its ambassadors will return to the EU countries that recognised Kosovo.
 The ambassador to the Czech Republic returned on 3 August 2008.

 According to a poll published in July 2008, 30% of the polled population agreed with the government's decision to recognise independent Kosovo, 31% opposed it, and 39% were undecided.
 However, on March 31, 2009, the spokesperson of the Ministry of Foreign Affairs of the Czech Republic, Zuzana Opletalová, denied any such "de-recognition" moves and reiterated the official Czech position that the recognition of Kosovo is a finished and irreversible act.